Patent2net/P2N-v3/doc/dev/system.rst

 Dealing out of docker version
 =============================
 If you prefer you can install patent2Net in an anaconda environment.
 We guess that you know what you do.
-Refer then to the :ref:`devmod` section.
+Refer then to the :ref:`historicdevmod` section.